yoachim/21_Scratch/metric_audit/metrics.md

 ### Crowding Metric ###

 Probably a good metric that can be used as a base for other metrics, but not to helpful in itself?
-There were some questions about it, but it looks like things might be OK.
+There were some questions about it being consistent with DES data, but it looks like things might be OK.

 ### DDF metrics ###

-I have code somewhere to define a circle of points around a DDF.
-Can run the SNe Ia on it.
+We are currently running the plasticc SNe Ia on the DDFs.
 What else?
 Something from AGN?
+Should clean up the code a tiny bit to consolidate the euclid fields maybe.
+Should probably do a set where we turn the focal plane on to test the different dithering strategies.

 <!---